twistedfall/libstrophe/README.md

 The following features are provided:

   * `rust-log` - enabled by default, makes the create integrate into Rust logging facilities
-  * `libstrophe-0_9_2` - enabled by default, enables functionality specific to libstrophe-0.9.2
   * `libstrophe-0_9_3` - enabled by default, enables functionality specific to libstrophe-0.9.3

 [libstrophe]: http://strophe.im/libstrophe/